-In 2009, the MVP trophy of the NBA Finals was named in his honor — even though Russell never won himself, because it wasn’t awarded for the first time until 1969.
-Russell, however, traditionally presented the trophy for many years, the last time in 2019 to Kawhi Leonard; Russell was not there in 2020 because of the NBA bubble nor in 2021 due to COVID-19 concerns.
+In 2009, the MVP trophy of the NBA Finals was named in his honor.
+(Russell never won the honor, because it was awarded for the first time in 1969.)
+He presented his namesake trophy for many years, the last in 2019 to Kawhi Leonard; Russell was not there in 2020 because of the NBA bubble nor in 2021 due to COVID-19 concerns.

 In 2013, a statue was unveiled on Boston’s City Hall Plaza of Russell surrounded by blocks of granite with quotes on leadership and character.
 Russell was inducted into the Basketball Hall of Fame in 1975 but did not attend the ceremony, saying he should not have been the first African American elected.
 (Chuck Cooper, the NBA’s first Black player, was his choice.)

 In 2019, Russell accepted his Hall of Fame ring in a private gathering.

 “I felt others before me should have had that honor,” he tweeted.
 “Good to see progress.”